HTTP Request

 Example

 In practical cases, using the HTTP Request node depends on the provided API.
-Therefore, this example is performed to help me better understand the use of this node in a specific case.
+Therefore, this example is performed to help you better understand the use of this node in a specific case.
 The example below will use the API of the website http://ktool.site/

 to rent a phone number and retrieve the code sent to that rented phone number.